odinuv/web/en/apv/walkthrough/backend/index.md

 But **you must always be able to divide a complex task into simpler steps**.
 This is really important -- the scripts will become only more and more complicated and there is really only one way to be oriented in all the code and debug it.
 You have to split it into smaller pieces, write and test the pieces individually.
-Notice how in the above steps I changed only one thing at a time.
+Notice how -- in the above steps -- I have changed only one thing at a time.
 Some parts (like the template layout) don't need to be changed at all.
-However splitting the code requires that you understand the connections between all the code parts:
+However splitting the code requires you to understand the connections between all the code parts:

 {: .image-popup}
 ![Schema of variables](/en/apv/walkthrough/backend/code-schematic.png)